 The Softmatic QR Designer plugin works stand alone, no online access, external components or barcode fonts required.
-The code is created as a high-quality vector graphic; AI documents with QR codes have no dependencies and can be freely shared.
+The code is created as a high-quality vector graphic; ID documents with QR codes have no dependencies and can be freely shared.

 A sample INDD document showing the supported QR styles and content types (download, ID 2021 or higher format):